 Should You Open An Account With CIT Bank?

 One of the most important things you can do is to put some money into a savings account each month.
 Even if you live paycheck to paycheck.

-You might only be able to save a few dollars a month to start, but the money you save can help you avoid taking on more debt.
 And using a high-yield savings account can help your money grow faster than accounts at traditional banks.